You are currently viewing Reading Aloud, Is It Helpful

 Why Is It Helpful?

 If it’s not related to you in any way, it still does help, in terms of pronunciation.
 You can learn to pronounce each word clearly.
-If you meet with difficult words say twice in a row, you’ll learn to pronounce them slowly to avoid tongue twisted.
+For difficult words try to pronounce them slowly to avoid tongue-twisting.

 It can also help boost your confidence.
 Somewhere in the text, there have to be words that you commonly use in your life.
 And when you already know how to pronounce those words, that’s when the confidence kicks in.